SammieBarasa77/walmart_sales/README.md

 CPI: *Consumer price index*
 Unemployment: *Unemployment rate.*

-Disclaimer: *The model performs reasonably well but has room for improvement, because the prediction error is significantly relative to the data's context.*
+Disclaimer: *The model performs reasonably well but has room for improvement because the prediction error is significantly relative to the data's context.*

-## 3. Data Loading and Inspection
+## Data Loading and Inspection
  Importing necessary Python Libraries
  ```python
 import pandas as pd